bobbicodes/mecca/log.md

 I want a way to more easily create sections and loop them.
 Since that is what our drum sequencer needs to do, loop itself for the length of the song.

 We could make `build-track` take multiple files to build sequentially.

+I'll start by breaking the files apart by section.